g6zhu/cse15l-lab-reports/lab-report-1-week-2.md

     |             ..  |
     +----[SHA256]-----+
      ```
+  - Since I alreay done this, I do not wish to create a file again, however, it should be something like this
+  -
   - After that, you can login to your account using ```ssh```
   - We just created two key files, one public and one private
   - Follow the instruction below, and you should change your directory for the file, search for your directory on local first